 Step 1 - Initial Enquiry

-You can express your interest in fostering with us by calling 0800 5 677 677 or by completing our enquiry form.
+You can express your interest in fostering by calling 0800 5 677 677 or by completing our enquiry form.
 We have a chat about fostering and ask a few questions.
-This stage of the process is very informal.
+This stage of the process is quite informal.
 There is no commitment, you can simply use the chat as an opportunity to ask us any questions you may have.

 Step 2 - Home Visit

-If you're happy to progress, one of our supervising social workers will arrange a home visit to provide you with more information about fostering with Family Care.
-This gives you a further opportunity to ask us any questions you've thought of.
+If you're happy to progress, one of our supervising social workers will arrange a home visit to get a better understanding of how fostering can work for you.
 We'll also have a look around the home and the bedroom(s) for fostering.
+This is still quite an informal stage of the process.

 Step 4 - Training